Fabrizio-Caruso/CROSS-LIB/README.md

 - `make ti83` builds a binary for the Texas Instrument TI 83 scientific calculator.
 - `make pc8086` builds a binary for the PC 8086/8088 (a floppy disk image to be run on a Intel 8086/8088 PC).
 - `make nes` builds a binary for the Nintendo NES videogame console.
-- `make vic20_exp_8k` builds a binary for the Commodore Vic20 with an 8k memory expansion (`exp` means that the expansion brings 8k of "additional" memory)
+- `make vic20_exp_8k` builds a binary for the Commodore Vic 20 with an 8k memory expansion (`exp` means that the expansion brings 8k of "additional" memory)

 ### Special cases